Spaghetti Squash with Meat Sauce is a great alternative to high-calorie, high-carb traditional spaghetti and meatballs and is Whole30 compliant.

 FACT: My family isn’t always appreciative of my “creative culinary skills” when it comes to dinner time.

-Sooo.. when I find a HEALTHY recipe, ( you know.. the kind that are made with vegetables and stuff) and they eat it (even if under duress)… well, I count it as a WIN!
+Sooo.. when I find a HEALTHY recipe, (you know.. the kind that are made with All.
+The.
+Veggies.) and they eat it (even if under duress), well… I count it as a WIN!
 Annnnd if said recipe fits into my Whole30 January Plan, well… I proceed to make it All.
 The.
 Time.

 “Spaghetti” squash with meat sauce is the perfect weeknight meal when you want something healthy and not too heavy.
-The homemade turkey meat sauce gives “staying power” and both the sauce and the squash are loaded with protein.
+The meaty marinara gives “staying power” and the squash itself is loaded with fiber.

-Pasta like Veggie + Homemade Turkey Marinara Sauce = Match (it’s science).
+Pasta like Veggie + Homemade Meaty Marinara = Match (it’s science).

-The marinara is full of flavor and EVERYTHING good (lean turkey, fire roasted diced tomatoes, garlic, onions, and fresh herbs).
+The marinara is full of flavor and EVERYTHING good (seasoned beef, fire roasted diced tomatoes, garlic, onions, and fresh herbs).
 I could eat it on the daily, and probably will be since I made 4 versions before declaring it perfect.
 Hazard of the job.
 I’m not mad…

 Time Saving Tips and Tricks:

-Prep: The marinara sauce can be prepped ahead of time and stored in an airtight container in the refrigerator.
+Prep: The meat sauce can be prepped ahead of time and stored in an airtight container in the refrigerator.